johnbintz/jasmine-headless-webkit/README.md

 ## Usage

-`jasmine-headless-webkit` [path to jasmine.yml, defaults to spec/javascripts/support/jasmine.yml]
+`jasmine-headless-webkit [path to jasmine.yml, defaults to spec/javascripts/support/jasmine.yml]'

 *This gem is currently as rough as it gets.*